timanatimana/github-actions-kata/task-4/README.md

 Except for unit tests you also have e2e tests for your application.
 Add them to CI whenever the app code is changed.

+To run electron E2E tests in github actions you need to start virtual client with screen in Ubuntu. `xvfb-run --auto-servernum --server-args="-screen 0 1280x960x24" -- npm run e2e`

 ## Definition of done

-- [ ] Whenever code is changed for desktop-app e2e tests are run.
+- [ ] Whenever code is changed for `desktop-app`, e2e tests are run.
-- [ ] Screenshots are saved from the tests that failed from the moment in which they failed with retention of 7 days
+- [ ] When any test fails, screenshots from the tests that failed, are saved as one zip archive with retention of 7 days
+- [ ] Optional: Url of the zip archive is displayed

 ## Hints & help